 One other story about Mr. Howie: He was very picky about the families he would admit on his “Expeditions.”
 Only those whom he had personally met and pre-approved were permitted to attend the summer sessions.

-That afternoon in Bloomington, Elizabeth told me that when my sisters’, Eleanor and Millie, were admitted to the Turquoise Trail, ours was the first family Mr. Howie had “allowed” to attend “over the telephone, without previously screening them in-person.”
-Well, what a mistake, because, “Katie, bar the door,” the place has been infiltrated by that family ever since.
+That afternoon in Bloomington, Elizabeth told me that when my sisters, Eleanor and Millie, were admitted to the Turquoise Trail, ours was the first family Mr. Howie had “allowed” to attend “over the telephone, without previously screening them in-person.”
+Well, what a mistake, because, “Katie, bar the door,” the place has been infiltrated by members of the Hooper family ever since.

 White House Ruins & Spider Rock, Canyon de Chelly